gbarosio/gaucho/README.md

 This is free software, I do not pretend anything out of this software artifact.
 Feel free to replace my contact info with your own contact details.

+Gaucho has been created by Guido Barosio, yet another Perl junkie. http://cl.linkedin.com/in/gbarosio/